addiment/aerosol/README.md

 # Customization

 If you're good with CSS, you should be fine.
-I reccommend reviewing the CSS in the index.
-Chat lines are stored in `div#chat-box`.
-Chat line markup looks like this:
+I recommend reviewing the CSS in `index.html`.
+Individual chat messages are stored in `div#chat-box`.
+Chat message markup looks like this:

 ```html
 <div class="chat-line" data-nick="addiment_lc" data-time="4294967295" data-id="00000000-0000-0000-0000-000000000000">